ajbrookhouse/WSU_PlantBio_ML/Instructions/quickstart.md

-## Create Training Images and Labels
+## Training Images and Labels

-The first step is to create a training set of images, and a training label set.
+The first step is to obtain a training set of images, and a training label set.
 Here is an example of a training image:

 ![training image example](https://github.com/ajbrookhouse/WSU_PlantBio_ML/blob/main/screenshots/mitoTrain.png)

 Here is an example of a training label:

 ![training label example](https://github.com/ajbrookhouse/WSU_PlantBio_ML/blob/main/screenshots/mitoLabel.png)

 When using the models/algorithms in this program, it is important that image stacks are combined into one stacked .tif file.

 Because we are running a semantic segmentation task, for input "Labels" images, the background is black and all instances are 1 (white).

  ## Data Check